-Peer reviewers will use the following criteria to rank and review applications in the Preservation Assistance Grants for Smaller Institutions Program:
+Peer reviewers will use the following criteria to review applications in the Preservation Assistance Grants for Smaller Institutions program:

-1. The significance of the collections and their use in education, research, or public programming in the humanities (corresponds to narrative sections $\underline{\mathbf{B}}$, $\underline{\mathbf{C}}$, and $\underline{\mathbf{D}}$)
+1. The significance of the collections and their use in education, research, or public programming in the humanities (corresponds to narrative sections \underline{B} , \underline{C} , and \underline{D})

-- The humanities significance of the content and use of collections that are the focus of the project. - The extent to which the applicant demonstrates a sufficient commitment to making its collections accessible, as evidenced by the number of days on which the institution is open to the public, the institutional capacity to support access and use, and the availability of staff for this purpose. - For projects that address the special encouragement for "A More Perfect Union": NEH Special Initiative Advancing Civic Education and Commemorating the Nation's 250th Anniversary, the extent to which the applicant has described the relevance of the collections to the special initiative.
+• The humanities significance of the content and use of collections that are the focus of the project.

+- The extent to which the applicant demonstrates a sufficient commitment to making its collections accessible for education, research, or public programming in the humanities, as evidenced by the number of days on which the institution is open to the public, the institutional capacity to support access and use, and the availability of staff for this purpose. - For projects that address the special encouragement for "A More Perfect Union": NEH Special Initiative Advancing Civic Education and Commemorating the Nation's 250th Anniversary, the extent to which the applicant has described the relevance of the collections to the special initiative.

-2. The strength of the proposed activities, the adequacy of the plan of work, and the justification of their importance to the institution (corresponds to narrative sections A, D,E, F, H, and I)
+2. The strength of the proposed activities, the adequacy of the plan of work, and the justification of their importance to the institution (corresponds to narrative sections A, D, E, F, and H)

-- The feasibility and importance of the proposed activities, and the strength of the plan of work, timetable, and budget. - The extent to which the project contributes to the institution's capacity to preserve its collections and make them accessible. - If applicable, the extent to which the proposed supplies and equipment meet preservation standards. - If applicable, the appropriateness of the workshop topics in relation to the applicant's needs.
+- The extent to which the project contributes to the institution's capacity to preserve its collections and make them accessible. - The feasibility and strength of the plan of work, timetable, and budget. - If applicable, the extent to which the proposed supplies and equipment meet preservation standards. - If applicable, the appropriateness of the workshop topics in relation to the applicant's needs.

-3. The appropriateness of the experience and the qualifications of consultants and staff (corresponds to narrative section $\underline{\textbf{G}}$)
+3. The appropriateness of the experience and the qualifications of consultants and staff (corresponds to narrative section \underline{G})